jdouglas-nz/fastlane-plugin-versioning/README.md

 fastlane add_plugin versioning
 ```

+*Note: please ensure you have set your versions through Xcode's UI at least once before running these actions - otherwise you will run into some cryptic undefined (method/hash) for scheme ruby errors*
 ## About versioning

 Extends fastlane versioning actions.
 Allows to set/get versions without using agvtool and do some other small tricks.